sisonsco98/terraref/README.md

 ## License

 This project is open source under the MIT Open Source License.
+You can read the details in the LICENSE.txt file.